FAIR Special Collections Guide

 • Flag any items that may need to move out of the general archive grouping, such as individually important autograph letters, artworks embedded in the papers, or book material better handled as a separate rare-books component.

-• Do not let one institution describe the whole archive if another institution is taking part of it.
-Each donee packet should reflect the actual property that donee will receive.
+• Do not let one institution describe the whole archive if another institution is receiving part of it.
+Each donee packet should describe only the property that donee receives.

 Use separate donee files, not one blended institutional packet

-The cleanest workflow is a distinct donee file for each institution, even if one appraiser or advisor team is coordinating the overall transaction.
-That keeps signatures, transfer terms, and advisor review from drifting out of alignment.
+The cleanest workflow is one donee file per institution, even when one appraiser or advisor team coordinates the project.
+That keeps signatures, transfer terms, and advisor review from drifting apart.

 • Prepare a donee-specific summary for each institution with the collection title, creators, date range, approximate extent, and the exact components that institution will accept.